helidon-io/helidon/docs/se/telemetry/using-opentelemetry-api.md

 </dependencyManagement>
 ```

-See the [example app](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/telemetry/otel-auto-configure) which inspires the illustrations below.
+See the [example app][example-app] which inspires the illustrations below.

 Add the dependencies below.
 (You might be able to get away with fewer if you are willing to rely on transitive dependencies for components you use in your source code.
 The example shows them explicitly for completeness.)